Improving Object-centric Learning with Query Optimization: Experiments

 \subsection{Additional Analyses}

 In this section, we provide additional analyses on the potential of our~\ac{model} as a concept binder for generalizing to new examples.
-First, we qualitatively visualize our learned content for each slot (without additional clustering) in ShapeStacks and Birds in~\cref{fig:concept_binding}.
-We observe high similarity within the learned content of each slot, indicating the similar concepts learned by specific slots.
-This shows the potential of the slots in our~\ac{model} for binding specific concepts (\eg color in this case).
+First, we qualitatively visualize our learned content for each slot (without additional clustering) in ShapeStacks, Birds, and YCB in~\cref{fig:concept_binding}.
+We observe high similarity within the learned content of each slot, indicating similar concepts learned by specific slots.
+This shows the potential of the slots in our~\ac{model} for binding specific concepts on object properties (\eg colors, contours, and spatial positions).
+Although we can not control which concepts to learn, these results are important indicators that our learned initialization queries could potentially be generalizable concept probes.
+We further

-To verify this argument, we further perform a simple transfer experiment where we use models trained on dataset X for zero-shot inference on dataset Y. We term this transfer as (X$\to$Y).
-As shown in~\cref{tab:transfer}, when adapting models trained on Stanford Dogs to zero-shot inference on Stanford Cars and Caltech Flowers, our method outperform~\ac{isa} and also a majority of fine-tuned methods shown in~\cref{tab:real_seg}.
-We later show in~\cref{app:exp:transfer} that this transfer capability is not limited to specific datasets.
-This further proves the potential of our learned object-centric representations for generalization purposes.
+provide quantitative evaluations where we use models trained on dataset X for zero-shot inference on dataset Y. We term this transfer as (X$\to$Y).
+As shown in~\cref{tab:transfer}, when adapting models trained on YCB to zero-shot inference on ScanNet and COCO, our method outperform~\ac{isa} and also the majority of fine-tuned methods shown in~\cref{tab:real_multi_seg}.
+Due to the page limit, we show in~\cref{app:exp:results} that this superior transfer capability is general across datasets when compared to \sa variants.